jdrumgoole/quick-start-python-and-mongodb/ep001-SettingUpYourPyMongoEnvironment.md

 anachronistically `isMaster` *(3)*.
 This is a hangover from the very early versions of MongoDB.
 It appears in pre 1.0 versions of MongoDB  ()which is over ten years old at this stage).
 The `isMaster` command returns a `dict` which details a bunch of server information.
-In order to format this in a more readable way import the `pprint` library.
+In order to format this in a more readable way we import the `pprint` library.

 # Conclusion
 That’s the end of episode one.
-We have installed MonogDB, installed the Python client library (aka driver), started a `mongod` server and established a connection between the client and server.
+We have installed MongoDB, installed the Python client library (aka driver), started a `mongod` server and established a connection between the client and server.

-Next week we will introduce CRUD operations on MongoDB starting with **Create**.
+Next week we will introduce CRUD operations on MongoDB, starting with **Create**.

-For direct feedback please pose your questions on [twitter/jdrumgoole](https://twitter.com/jdrumgoole) that way everyone can see the answers.
+For direct feedback please pose your questions on [twitter/jdrumgoole](https://twitter.com/jdrumgoole).
+That way everyone can see the answers.

-The best way to try out MongoDB is via [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) our Database as a Service.
+The best way to try out MongoDB is via [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) our fully managed Database as a Service available on AWS, Google Cloud Platform (CGP) and Azure.